 The Greek word used in Ephesians 4:12 is the same one used in Matthew 4:21 and Mark 1:19 where the soon-to-be disciples were mending their nets.
 To the fishermen, mending their nets was as necessary of a work as fishing itself.
 They realized that the one wasn't going to be effective without the other.
 So in ministry we need that balance of equipping and ministry.
 Our nets need to be able to hold the fish.

-Mending the nets not only happened when holes needed to be fixed.
-Mending nets was multi-faceted and so must be our equipping ministry:
+Mending the nets not only happened when holes needed to be repaired.
+Mending nets was multi-faceted and so must be our equipping ministry.
+The Shepherding Ministry Manual includes five "R's" depicting what might be included in equipping ministry as it parallels the mending of nets as well as some questions for further evaluation and reflection.

 Notice how Equipping Ministry is Focused on Christ, the Chief Shepherd: